gradle/gradle-org-conventions-plugin/README.md

   - Enable [ge.gradle.org](https://ge.gradle.org) as remote cache and anonymous read access, enjoy faster build!
     - There're three build cache node available on the earth: `eu`(the default)/`us`/`au`, you can use `-DcacheNode=us`/`-DcacheNode=au` to use other ones.
   - Enable pushing to remote cache on CI if required credentials are provided.
 - By default, build scans are published to `ge.gradle.org`.
-If you would like to publish to your own GE server, add `-Dgradle.enterprise.url=https://ge.mycompany.com/`.
+If you would like to publish to your own Develocity server, add `-Ddevelocity.server.url=https://ge.mycompany.com/`.
   If you would like to publish to public build scan server (`scan.gradle.com`), add `-DagreePublicBuildScanTermOfService=yes` to your build.
   - For CI build (`CI` environment variable exists):
     - Add `CI` build scan tag.